OceanParcels/Lagrangian_diags/docs/contributing.md

 ```

 4. Change existing code or add new code - do not forget to regularly commit your changes!

+- Follow the instructions for running the notebooks locally
+- Add your notebook
+- Make sure it runs top to bottom (with our provided environment)
+- commit your changes

 5. Push your changes and make a pull request